Membrane fouling: Fouling control

 Even though membrane fouling is an inevitable phenomenon during membrane filtration, it can be minimised by strategies such as cleaning, appropriate membrane selection and choice of operating conditions.

 Membranes can be cleaned physically, biologically or chemically.
 Physical cleaning includes gas scour, sponges, water jets or backflushing using permeate or pressurized air.
 Biological cleaning uses biocides to remove all viable microorganisms, whereas chemical cleaning involves the use of acids and bases to remove foulants and impurities.

+Additionally, researchers have investigated the impact different coatings have on resistance to wear.
+A 2018 study from the Global Aqua Innovation Center in Japan reported improved surface roughness properties of PA membranes by coating them with multi-walled carbon nanotubes.

 Another strategy to minimise membrane fouling is the use of the appropriate membrane for a specific operation.
 The nature of the feed water must first be known; then a membrane that is less prone to fouling with that solution is chosen.
 For aqueous filtration, a hydrophilic membrane is preferred.
 For membrane distillation, a hydrophobic membrane is preferred.

 Operating conditions during membrane filtration are also vital, as they may affect fouling conditions during filtration.
 For instance, crossflow filtration is often preferred to dead end filtration, because turbulence generated during the filtration entails a thinner deposit layer and therefore minimises fouling (e.g. tubular pinch effect).
 In some applications such as in many MBR applications, air scour is used to promote turbulence at the membrane surface.

+Impact of Fouling on the Mechanical Properties of Membranes

+Membrane performance can suffer from fouling-induced mechanical degradation.
+This may result in unwanted pressure and flux gradients, both of the solute and the solvent.
+The mechanism of membrane failure may be the direct consequence of fouling by means of physical alterations to the membrane, or by indirect means, in which the foulant removal processes yield membrane damage.

+Direct Impacts of Fouling

+It is important to note that the majority of membranes used commercially are polymers such as polyvinylidene fluoride (PVDF), polyacrylonitrile (PAN), polyethersulfone (PES) and polyamide (PA), which are materials which offer desirable properties (elasticity and strength) to withstand constant osmotic pressures.
+The accumulation of foulants, however, degrades these properties through physical alterations to the membrane structure.

+The accumulation of foulants can lead to the formation of cracks, surface roughening, and changes in pore size distribution.
+These physical changes are the result of impacts of hard material with a soft polymer membrane, weakening its structural integrity.
+Degradation of the mechanical structure makes the membranes more susceptible to mechanical damage, potentially reducing its overall lifespan.
+A 2006 study observed this degradation by uniaxially straining hollow fibers that were both clean and fouled.
+The researchers reported the relative embrittlement of the fouled fibers.